The average person burns between 200 and 400 calories walking an hour each day.

 - Boxing Resistance Bands from Power Punch Pro

-The good news is you have a lot of options to get your exercise done.
+The good news is you have many options to get your exercise done.

 Time To Get Fit!